ITurres/The-Time-Meister/README.md

 the section class will have a background color. and the section img will have a max-width and padding to the left.

-now the container within it, i will add flexbox and wrap, so i can have the items stack. the container will have a background color and a border with radius, some margin will be applied to the container as well.
+now the container within it, i will add flexbox and wrap, so i can have the items stack.
+Some margin will be applied to the container as well.